JiraJedi/jirajedi.github.io/_posts/2023-03-08-jira-update-field-when-specific-comment-made.md

 As a Product Owner, I would like when a comment starting with a given value is added to an issue, its contents will be copied to a custom field so that I can access information without digging through comments.

 ## How To Implement
+In the following example, we are looking for a Sharepoint link and adding the comment with this link to a `Sharepoint Link` field.

 1. Add your  _trigger_  (I suggest 'When Issue Commented')